dastrukar/hideous-helmet/readme.md

 > An addon for [Hideous Destructor](https://codeberg.org/mc776/hideousdestructor) [*(Forum link)*](https://forum.zdoom.org/viewtopic.php?f=43&t=12973).
 Adds a helmet that shows the HUD, with some additional stuff.
 >
 > Alternatively known as "HUD Helmet"
+>
+> This addon is meant to work with the [latest(unstable) version of Hideous Destructor.](https://codeberg.org/mc776/hideousdestructor/archive/main.zip)\
+> *(unless i forgot to update it to work with latest)*

 ## What?
 Hideous Helmet adds a new "armour" piece called `HUD Helmet`.

-Some of the HUD is hidden without the helmet.
+Some of the HUD is hidden without the helmet.\
 *Note: You may toggle which part of the HUD gets hidden when not wearing the helmet.*

 ### Info about the helmet